TheRayFitzgerald/TheRayFitzgerald/README.md

 - 👋 Hi, I’m @TheRayFitzgerald
 - 👀 I’m interested in full-stack engineering, SaaS and indiehacking.
-- 🌱 I’m currently learning React and Django.
+- 🌱 I’m currently working on SaaS projects - React and Django.
-- 🤝 I’m looking to collaborate on Saas projects
+- 🤝 I’m looking to collaborate on SaaS projects

 <!---
 TheRayFitzgerald/TheRayFitzgerald is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.